Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/2-project-setup/+page.md

 }
 ```

-However, looping through an array that can grow indefinetely can lead to **performance issues** and calling this function.
-If there are for example, hundresds of claimers, will become cost prohibitive and will cause a Denial Of Service (DOS).
+However, looping through an array that can grow indefinately can lead to **performance issues** and calling this function.
+If there are for example, hundreds of claimers, will become cost prohibitive and will cause a Denial Of Service (DOS).
 Merkle trees will help solving this issue.

 ### Merkle Trees and Proofs